SEN Information Report

 What are the arrangements for consulting with pupils and involving them in their education?

 Teachers give feedback to pupils about their work and the progress they are making and pupils also use ' Success feedback' to reflect on what they have done.
 This is outlined in more depth in the Teaching and Learning Policy and the Feedback Policy.

 The School Council enables pupils to contribute and decide on aspects of school life relating to their needs.

-Pupils with a statement or EHC Plan will also be required to give their views during the annual review or assessment process.
+Pupils on SEND Support and with an EHC Plan will also be required to give their views when IEPs are written and during the annual review.